KBNLresearch/gado2/README.md

 $ rm -rf out_base # Remove old trained model.
 ``

-The page files are an output format by: https://readcoop.eu/transkribus/
+The page-xml export from: https://readcoop.eu/transkribus/

-Convert the page-files to the bio format using the following command:
+Convert the page-xml to the bio format using the following command:

 ``
 $ ./pagexml_to_bio.py --page_dir <<Path to Pagefiles dir>> --output_filename data/train.txt --debug 1